 Now a National Trust-owned property, Penrhyn Castle is a neo-Norman castle from the early 19th century, which was once lived in by the Lords and Ladies Penrhyn.
 There is a fee for admission but this permits access to much of the castle, as well as the grounds and old Victorian gardens that surround it.
 If driving isn’t an option, the castle is walkable from the city; taking a little over half an hour.
 Alternatively, buses that pass the castle leave from Bangor bus station every 15 minutes.

 Treborth Botanic Gardens are owned and run by Bangor University and consist of large areas of grassland and orchards.
 There are also greenhouses housing a range of tropical and carnivorous plants, access for which can be arranged.
 Though donations are welcome, the gardens are free to visit and are easily walk-able from Bangor; simply turn left before the path takes you over Menai Bridge.
+If you’re feeling adventurous you can even walk as far as Y Felinheli by following the trails!

 9.Amble along the North Wales path